-WHY INTEGRATION: Centered on student success, our shared vision is to expand high-quality educational opportunities for students, position institutions for growth, and meet regional economic and workforce needs across Pennsylvania.
-At a time when universities across the country, including our own, are financially challenged, integration would creatively ensure that its institutions are open, vibrant, and equipped to support our students toward building a successful future.
+Centered on student success, our shared vision is to expand affordable high-quality educational opportunities for students, to position institutions for growth, and to meet regional economic and workforce needs across the Commonwealth of Pennsylvania.
+At a time when universities across the country, including our own, are financially challenged, integration will ensure that our institutions are open, vibrant, and centered on student success long into the future.

-The Northeast Integration of Bloomsburg, Lock Haven, and Mansfield universities is a bold investment in the future for our students and the communities and people of Northeastern Pennsylvania that allows each campus to continue sustainably fulfilling the missions of these pillar institutions.
+Exploring the Northeast Integration of Lock Haven, Bloomsburg, and Mansfield universities continues.
+Integration will be a bold investment in the communities and people of Northeastern Pennsylvania that will allow all three institutions to continue sustainably fulfilling their missions.

-- PRESERVING YESTERDAY: Preserving the founding principles of each campus and the communities we serve.
+- PRESERVING YESTERDAY: We will preserve the founding principles of each campus and the communities we serve.

-- ADAPTING TO TODAY: Answering the greatest challenges facing higher education: cost, quality, opportunity, and relevance.
+- ADAPTING TO TODAY: We will answer the greatest challenges facing higher education: access, cost, opportunity, quality, and relevance.

-- BUILDING A STRONGER TOMORROW: Changing the trajectory of public higher education in the Commonwealth of Pennsylvania and will enhance the value of degrees from Lock Haven, Bloomsburg, and Mansfield universities.
+- BUILDING A STRONGER TOMORROW: We will change the trajectory of public higher education in the Commonwealth of Pennsylvania and will enhance the value of degrees from Lock Haven, Bloomsburg, and Mansfield universities.

 1. Identity – Our identities honor the legacy and traditions that bring all generations of Huskies, Mounties, and Bald Eagles together.

-- Each institution’s name, logo, mascot and identity will be preserved.
+- Each institution’s name, logo, mascot, and identity will be preserved.

 - Athletics remains an important part of our campus culture, and we are pursuing a path with the NCAA where each campus will retain its current complement of athletic teams.

 - By leveraging the power of three, students will have increased access to exemplary academic programs and pathways to social mobility.